StefanE/ScalaSidekick/README.md

 - Reformat scala file using [Scalariform](http://github.com/mdr/scalariform) and defaults

 ##Current work
-- Using a customize Ensime Server as backend, a lot of stuff can be reused.
+- Using a customized [Ensime Server](http://github.com/aemoncannon/ensime) as backend, a lot of stuff can be reused.
 If it is a success a lot of the planned features will be included in this implementation

 ##Planned